 As a kid in southeast Pennsylvania I reveled in the regional delicacies.
 Shoofly pie.
 Funnel cakes.
 Creamy white American cheese from our local market.
-But no treats were more special than the sticky buns my father and our neighbor, Jim, would pick up on Sunday mornings from the now shuttered Minnie’s Bakery in my second hometown of Kennett Square.
+But no treats were more special than the sticky buns my father and our neighbor, Jim, would pick up on Sunday mornings from the now shuttered Minnie’s Bakery.

 If I was lucky, I’d get to ride along, and if I was really lucky, I’d be trusted to hold the bakery box in the back seat.
 I’d carefully pull open a corner and pluck a gooey pecan from the wax paper wrapping.
 It was a creamy, sweet preview of the indulgence yet to come: The rolls themselves which were the perfect vehicle for a swirl of cinnamon and sugar covered with a flood of auburn, pecan-studded caramel sauce.

 Sticky buns originated with 18th century German settlers in Pennsylvania as a pastry called “Schnecken.”
 Cinnamon rolls get a lot of press, but I think this Philadelphia specialty is due for its own headliner status.
 My recipe is a nod to those treats but I used sourdough as the base instead of the traditional yeast dough.

 The result is a delicious intersection where cinnamon roll meets pecan pie.
 If you’re lucky, you can steal a warm pecan from the pan before anybody notices.
 If you’re really lucky, there will be extras left to have warmed up and topped with ice cream that night.

 This method allows you to make them in the evening (steps 1-4) and bake them first thing the next morning.
 So your dad and Jim can sleep in, too.